humpalum/vscode-sigma/README.md

 - sigma.sigconverterBackend: Sets the target backend to be used for sigconverter
 - sigma.sigmasearchengineurl: Lets you use your own sigmasearchengine
 - sigma.sigconverterUrl: Lets you use your own instance of sigconverter
+- sigma.sigconverterConfigs: Lets you configure multiple configurations for the sigconverter codelens

 ## Known Issues
 Only Files that are opened and begin with `title:` are set as `sigma`